 Kelly Engen is passionate about photography.

-And has been for 43% of his life, to be exact.
-Kelly first picked up an SLR at 17 and shortly thereafter was lost in the college darkroom until the night watch would gave him the boot.
+And has been for 46% of his life, to be exact.
+Kelly first picked up an SLR at 17 and thereafter was habitually lost in the college darkroom, often until the night watch would give him the boot.

-His photos were recently featured by the Montana Wilderness Society in a campaign to preserve the Upper Missouri River Breaks Monument, where he is also a river guide.
+His photos were featured by the Montana Wilderness Association in a campaign to preserve the Upper Missouri River Breaks Monument.
 You can find his work in regional publications and hanging in businesses across Montana.
+Kelly calls Missoula home.